findy-network/findy-network.github.io/content/en/blog/problems-with-did/index.md

 ### Replacing the Indy SDK

-We will publish our own post about replacing Indy SDK or bringing other Aries solutions as a library.
+We will publish a separate post about replacing Indy SDK or bringing other Aries solutions as a library.
 What the basic strategy will be is decided during the work.
-During the process, we'll implement new concepts and implement only these DID methods:
+We’ll implement new concepts and implement only these DID methods during the process:

 - *DID Key*, needed to replace public key references, and it's usable for many other purposes as well.